arduino-libraries/Arduino_Threads/docs/04-threadsafe-wire.md

 As a result this interruption by the scheduler will break `Wire` access for both devices and leave the `Wire` controller in an undefined state.

 In Arduino Parallela we introduced the concept of `BusDevice`s which are meant to unify the way sketches access peripherals through heterogeneous busses such as `Wire`, `SPI` and `Serial`.
-A `BusDevice` is declared simply by specifying the type of interface and its parameters<!-- TODO: I think I'd add a graphic here to explain it visually -->:
+A `BusDevice` is declared simply by specifying the type of interface and its parameters:
 ```C++
 BusDevice lsm6dsox(Wire, LSM6DSOX_ADDRESS);
 /* or */